WonderOS logo dots

 You can sign up for my newsletter on my website, where I'll send updates as the project progresses.

 Early demos and works-in-progress are published in member updates, to members of the Little Lab.
-More complete demos will be shared publicly over time.
+Finished experiments will be shared publicly over time.

 A special thanks to Neil Krishnan and Steve Krouse (Val Town), sponsor-tier supporters; and to all the members of the Little Lab for helping to make this work possible.